 Capgemini

-Carbon Footprint Calculator for AI
+Carbon Footprint Calculator

-AI carbon footprint calculator allows to easily assess the environmental impact of a business’s AI marketing activities.
+AI carbon footprint calculator allows users to easily assess the environmental impact of a business’s AI marketing activities.

 Online tool